Random interlacements and amenability: Appendix

 \section{Appendix}

-{A.\arabic{equation}} {A.\arabic{theorem}} In this section we present the proof of Proposition~\ref{t.01law}.
-We follow here the same arguments as those of Theorem~2.1 of \cite{Szn07} but they are included in detail for the reader's convenience.
-Recall the definitions of $t_g$, ${\mathcal Y}$ and $Q_u$ from Section \ref{s:notation}.
+In this section we present the proof of Proposition~\ref{t01law}.
+We follow here the same arguments as those of Theorem 2.1 of~\cite{Szn07}, but they are included in detail for the reader's convenience.
+Recall the definitions of $t_g$, ${\mathcal Y}$ and $Q_u$ from Section \ref {snotation}.

-Before proving Proposition~\eqref{t.01law}, we formulate and prove Lemma~\ref{l.approxind}.
-The proof of this lemma is similar to that of Lemma 2.1 of \cite{Bel10}, where the analogous result for random interlacements on ${\mathbb Z}^d$ was proved, see also \cite{Szn11}, Remark~1.5.

-\begin{lemma} Let $u\ge 0$ and $K_1$ and $K_2$ be finite disjoint subsets of $V$.
+Before proving Proposition~\ref{t01law}, we formulate and prove Lemma~\ref{lapproxind}.
+The proof of this lemma is similar to that of Lemma 2.1 of~\cite{Bel10}, where the analogous result for random interlacements on ${\mathbb Z}^d$ was proved; see also~\cite{Szn11}, Remark 1.5. \begin{lemma} Let $u\ge0$ and $K_1$ and $K_2$ be finite disjoint subsets of $V$.
 Let $F_1$ and $F_2$ be $[0,1]$-valued measurable functions on the set of finite point-measures on $W_+$ (endowed with its canonical $\sigma$-field).
 Then

-\end{lemma} \begin{proof} We decompose the Poisson point process $\mu_{K_1\cup K_2}$ into four independent Poisson point processes as follows:
+\end{lemma} \begin{pf} We decompose the Poisson point process $\mu_{K_1\cup K_2}$ into four independent Poisson point processes as follows:

 where